Problem-informed Graphical Quantum Generative Learning: Abstract

 \section{Abstract}

 Leveraging the intrinsic probabilistic nature of quantum systems, generative quantum machine learning (QML) offers the potential to outperform classical learning models.
 Current generative QML algorithms mostly rely on general-purpose models that, while being very expressive, face several training challenges.
-A potential way to address these setbacks involves constructing problem-informed models capable of more efficient training on structured problems.
-In particular, probabilistic graphical models provide a flexible framework for representing structure in generative learning problems and can thus be exploited to incorporate inductive bias in QML algorithms.
+One potential way to address these setbacks is by constructing problem-informed models that are capable of more efficient training on structured problems.
+In particular, probabilistic graphical models provide a flexible framework for representing structure in generative learning problems and can thus be exploited to incorporate inductive bias into QML algorithms.
 In this work, we propose a problem-informed quantum circuit Born machine Ansatz for learning the joint probability distribution of random variables, with independence relations efficiently represented by a Markov network (MN).
-We further demonstrate the applicability of the MN framework in constructing generative learning benchmarks and compare our model's performance to previous designs, showing it outperforms problem-agnostic circuits.
-Based on a preliminary analysis of trainability, we narrow down the class of MNs to those exhibiting favorable trainability properties.
+We further demonstrate the applicability of the MN framework in constructing generative learning benchmarks and compare our model's performance to previous designs, showing that it outperforms problem-agnostic circuits.
+Based on a preliminary analysis of trainability, we narrow down the class of MNs to those exhibiting favourable trainability properties.
 Finally, we discuss the potential of our model to offer quantum advantage in the context of generative learning.